Corporate Development Division

 Customer Experience Division

-The Customer Experience Division (CED) comprises the Business Innovation Office and Registry Services Department.
+The Customer Experience Division (CED) comprises the Registry Services Department and Registry Systems Unit.
 The division sets the strategic direction for ACRA's service delivery, registry operations and innovation efforts.

 Registry Services Department